Can Candida Cause Acne?

 Recently, a number of practitioners of natural and holistic medicine have put forward the claim that Candida is behind many common health problems, including acne.
 These practitioners suggest that by taking naturopathic supplements that prevent Candida overgrowth, a person can successfully treat acne.
-However, there is no scientific evidence to support this claim or to show any link between the two.
-When it comes to the skin, Candida normally only causes problems in body folds, nail beds, and finger webs—that is to say, in places where acne does not occur.
+However, there is not enough scientific evidence to support this claim.
+When it comes to the skin, Candida normally only causes problems in body folds, nail beds, and finger webs--that is to say, in places where acne does not occur.

 What Is Candida?